HGARgG-0710/math-expressions.js/README.md

     Statistics.sorted: number[];
     Statistics.deviations: number[];

     Statistics.populationVarience: number;
+    Statistics.populationStandDev: number;
+    Statistics.standardError: number;

-Actually, Statistics.countOfElements property is just a copy of Array.length property of passed array, but I thought, that it might be useful for someone to have all this beautiful data and an array length property in one object.
+Actually, Statistics.countOfElements property is just a copy of Array.length property of passed array, but I thought, that it might be useful for someone to have all this beautiful data and a row(or an array, if you prefer) length property in one object.

+#### Notice:

+After defining a Statistics object all of its existing data is immutable by default.
+You can add new properties to it, though.

 ### 2.Surface